‘Service’ means delivery of the court documents to your spouse to notify them about the divorce.

 contacting your spouse’s last known employer

 asking their family members

 visiting their last known address to see if they still live there

 trying to find your spouse on Facebook or other social media

 maybe even hiring a private investigator or ‘skip tracer’ to find them.

 A lawyer or process server may be able to give you tips on how to locate your spouse.

 You will also need to show the judge that there is another possible way to notify your spouse about the divorce, other than personal service.
-For example, this may include serving your spouse’s friend or family member (someone who is still in contact with your spouse), or maybe posting a notice in a newspaper in the community where you believe your spouse is living.
+For example, this may include serving your spouse’s friend or family member (someone who is still in contact with your spouse), or maybe sending the documents to an email address or social media account used by your spouse.
 The way to notify your spouse will depend on the specific facts of your case.